JdeRobot/RoboticsAcademy/_pages/exercises/Drones/follow_road.md

 ### ROS 2-direct Implementation

-#### ROS 2 Topics

 Use standard ROS 2 topics for direct communication with the simulation.

 This exercise uses Aerostack2 interfaces for drone control, so the ROS 2-direct version is more advanced than in ground robots.
+For more information about (Aerostack 2)[https://aerostack2.github.io/]

 - `/drone0/frontal_cam/image_raw` - Subscribe to this topic to receive the frontal camera image.
 Message type: `sensor_msgs/msg/Image`